Who Is Ralph Lauren?

-Iconic designer Ralph Lauren was born Ralph Lifshitz in New York City on October 14, 1939.
-Lauren worked in retail at Brooks Brothers before developing a line of neckties.
+Iconic designer Ralph Lauren's first job in the fashion industry was in retail at Brooks Brothers before developing a line of neckties.
 The brand he established, Polo, is now one part of an international empire that includes fragrances, home furnishings, luxury clothing and dining based on a fantasy aesthetic of upper-crust life.
 Lauren, a funder of cancer research initiatives, has also used his personal fortune to amass a collection of rare and classic cars as well as a massive Colorado ranch.

 Background and Early Life